YuZh98/YuZh98.github.io/content/biography/index.md

 draft = false
 +++

-I am currently a Ph.D. candidate in Statistics at University of Florida (UF), advised by professor [Leo L. Duan](https://leoduan.github.io/).
+I am currently a Ph.D. candidate in Statistics at University of Florida (UF), advised by Dr. [Leo L. Duan](https://leoduan.github.io/).

 My research interests mainly lie in Bayesian modeling and machine learning methods.
 I have proposed innovative models and algorithms for problems such as high-dimensional clustering, variable selection, and image smoothing.
 On top of that, I am also interested in the convergence theory of MCMC algorithms.

 ### Research Interests

 * Bayesian modeling
 * High-dimensional problems
 * Latent variable models